Self Sustaining Communities

 To assist in creating a systemic change in the SF East Bay of Northern California which meets environmental, social, and sustainability needs by addressing those areas upon which survival is dependent, specifically food, energy, transportation, shelter and social inclusion.
 We focus on low-income, high crime areas, but are not necessarily limited thereto, most particularly Richmond, CA. We approach these areas as part of an integrated larger area where coming together to make a systemic change can effect greater well-being for all members of the community.

-create local food, natural building structures, urban farms
+create local food, natural building structures, urban farmsm homeless work programs, work with formerly incarcerated

 Geographic areas served: